Margaret Kemble Gage: Role in American Revolution

-Circumstantial evidence suggests that Kemble Gage may have played a key role in the lead-up to the first battle of the American Revolution (the Battle of Lexington and Concord).
+Some historians have used circumstantial evidence to suggest that Kemble Gage played a key role in the lead-up to the first battle of the American Revolution (the Battle of Lexington and Concord).

 Prior to the battle, the Sons of Liberty observed British troops in Boston preparing for action.
 Joseph Warren, one of the key leaders of the Sons of Liberty, learned from a confidential informer, well-connected to the British high command, "intelligence of their whole design...to arrest Samuel Adams and John Hancock, who were known to be at Lexington, and burn the colonists' military stores at Concord."

 Warren, after learning of the plan, dispatched Paul Revere and William Dawes, which set off a chain reaction of alarm riders across Massachusetts and into adjoining colonies.
 Instead of a quiet night mission, the British troops were opposed by thousands of wide-awake, angry, armed colonists.
 Kemble Gage's husband, the British Commander-in-Chief, had intended to prevent a war, but was forced to send an additional 1,000 units to safely return the British force to Boston.

 Warren's informant remains unknown, as two months later, he was killed during the Battle of Bunker Hill.
-Though the evidence is circumstantial, historians strongly suspect that the informant was Margaret Kemble Gage.
+Though the evidence is circumstantial, some historians strongly suspect that the informant was Margaret Kemble Gage.
 She was an American, and her family's prestige and wealth lent her social standing equal to that of her husband, whose officers were even known to call her "Duchess".
 She did not make a secret of her divided loyalties and said that "she hoped her husband would never be the instrument of sacrificing the lives of her countrymen".

 General Gage stated later that he had only told two people of the plan, which was to be kept a "profound secret": his second-in-command, and one other person.
 Some of the other top British officers suspected that that other person was Margaret.
-Before the engagements at Lexington and Concord, General Gage had been known as a devoted husband, but a year afterwards, Kemble Gage sailed to England at least temporarily without him.
+Before the engagements at Lexington and Concord, General Gage had been known as a devoted husband, but in the following summer, Kemble Gage sailed to England at least temporarily without him.

+However, more recently, historians have expressed doubt on Kemble Gage's role.
+For one, Kemble Gage went on to have two more children with Gage when they reunited, indicating their relationship remained close.
+Moreover, tracing insider statements and vital records have led to the identification of another potential suspect, Bostonian cutler William Jasper.